Intuitionistic $j$-Do-Calculus in Topos Causal Models: From d-separation to -stability: do-calculus on sites

 \begin{theorem}[{\boldmath \(j\)-Rule 3: insertion/deletion of actions}] Let \(Z(W)\subseteq Z\) be those \(z\in Z\) that are \emph{not} ancestors of any node in \(W\) in \(G^{\overline X}\), and let \(\GbarZofW\) delete incoming arrows to the nodes in \(Z(W)\) (in \(G^{\overline X}\)).
 If

 then

 \end{theorem}

+\begin{proof} Apply Pearl's Rule~3 chartwise.
+Compatibility on overlaps and separatedness give the asserted equality at \(U\). \end{proof}

-\paragraph{Reading.} Replace each classical d-separation premise by its \(j\)-d-separation version evaluated by the Kripke–Joyal clause: \(\;U \Vdash j(\cdot)\;\) means the premise holds on some \(J\)-cover of \(U\).
-Algebraic conclusions (equalities of interventional conditionals) are unchanged.
+\paragraph{Reading.} Replace each classical d-separation premise by its \(j\)-d-separation version evaluated by the Kripke–Joyal clause: \(\;U \Vdash_J(\cdot)\;\) means the premise holds on some \(J\)-cover of \(U\).
+The causal rule remains Pearl's rule; the new theorem is that its compatible chartwise conclusions descend.

 To illustrate the above abstract definitions, we now present three examples of $j$-stability.
 To reiterate the definition of cover, the main definition that is useful to remember is the following: